Rem (M.S. Thesis → Independent Project)

 Designing for Momentum

-Due to the proprietary nature of this project, the full case study is password-protected.
-If you’re reviewing applications or would like to explore the design system, feel free to reach out.
+The full case study is password-protected.
+If you’re reviewing applications or would like to explore the design system, please reach out.

 Ideas don’t arrive neatly categorized → Tools should accommodate mess before asking for structure